pachyderm/docs/content/2.2.x/deploy-manage/manage/upgrades.md

       oauthClientSecret
 ```

+{{% notice warning %}}
-!!!
-Warning "CARRY YOUR CLUSTERID OVER"
+CARRY YOUR CLUSTERID OVER

 Aside from retrieving any generated values and inserting them back as credentials  or as secrets in your values.yaml, you will need to **retrieve your clusterID** and carry it over to your new deployment by setting the field `pachd.clusterDeploymentID` with your ID.
 Note that your Cluster ID is located in your `~/.pachyderm/config.json`.
 You can also find it by running `pachctl config get context <your-context-name>' (run `pachctl list context` to list out all contexts).
+{{% /notice %}}

 ## Upgrade `pachctl` version